-We’re beginning to welcome back people to places across Swansea, like the city centre and beaches at Langland and Caswell, as restrictions to control the Covid-19 coronavirus are cautiously lifted in Wales.
+We’re beginning to welcome back people to places across Swansea, like the city centre, as restrictions to control the Covid-19 coronavirus are cautiously lifted in Wales.

 Living with Covid-19 means business as usual is not an option.
 Therefore, Swansea’s new normal will inevitably mean some changes to which our residents and visitors must adapt.

 From Monday 9 November, Wales will be leaving it’s two week Firebreak Lockdown, and new Welsh Government guidelines and regulations will be in effect.
 As a result;